Counseling and Health

 If you need emergency assistance, please select one of the relevant resources below to get help.

 Hospital emergency rooms are best reserved for serious medical emergencies.
 If you are experiencing an immediate life-threatening emergency, call 911.

 Regions Hospital at 640 Jackson Street, St. Paul

 University of Minnesota Medical Center at 2132 South 6th Street, Minneapolis

 *Please note that you are responsible for the cost of an emergency room visit.
 Charges will be billed to your insurance.

 Urgent medical care information

-If you have an urgent (but not life-threatening) medical concern that cannot wait for regular C&HS office hours, you may seek care at one of the following locations:
+If you have an urgent (but not life-threatening) medical concern that cannot wait for regular Counseling and Health Services office hours, you may seek care at one of the following locations:

 1835 West County Road C, Suite 150, Roseville 55113